| HISTORY OF DANCE

 Songs are arranged in sets between 3 and 6 songs.

-In my experience at traditional milonga you would
+In my experience at traditional milonga you would A cortina

 4 tangos